Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

-It’s difficult to eat healthy when you decide to eat every meal on a whim.
+Eating healthy is difficult when you decide to eat every meal on a whim.

-Opening the fridge and taking out the first thing you’re hungry for is the best way to choose the worst foods available.
+Opening the fridge and taking out the first thing you’re hungry for is the best way to choose the worst foods.

-Your new way of eating will be easier to maintain when you plan what to eat ahead of time.
+Your new way of eating will be easier to maintain when you plan what to eat.

-Some bariatric patients pick a day like Sunday, whereby they prepare all the meals they may need for the week.
+Some bariatric patients pick a day like Sunday, where they prepare all the meals they may need for the week.

-Storing the meals in handy Tupperware or other containers make for easy-to-reach access.
+Storing the meals in handy Tupperware or other containers makes for easy-to-reach access.

 Then, next time you’re hungry, you don’t have to think about what to eat.

-That’s because you have a number of small, ready-to-eat meals that make it easy to stay on track with your healthier eating strategy.
+That’s because you have several small, ready-to-eat meals that make it easy to stay on track with your healthier eating strategy.

-Find a few go-to recipes you can turn to so that the next time you go grocery shopping you can stock up and plan your meals ahead of time.
+Find a few go-to recipes you can turn to so that the next time you go grocery shopping, you can stock up and plan your meals.